mihirukongahage/nodejs-server/README.md

 ## Features Implemented

-- Add, Update, Delete notes
+- CRUD functionalities for notes
 - Upload an image